enzoMiller/enzoMiller.github.io/_teaching/2020-algebre-lineaire-L1.md

 ## Some references
-For the different partials and exam try to regularly do exercices.
-First you can finish those given in class.
-Then a good source of (corrected) exercices (search them at least 20min !) can be found here : [link](http://www.bibmath.net/ressources/index.php?action=affiche&quoi=bde/algebrelineaire.html).
-If you don't have time to do them all it's ok :), (but note that with coronavirus you have more time than ever ;)).
+For the different partials and exams try to regularly do exercices.
+I suggest here a good source of corrected exercices (search them at least 20min !).
+If you don't have time to do them all, it's ok :), (but note that with Covid-19 you have more time than ever ;)).
 Try to do at least one per day.
 I advise you to look at those ones :
 - Dimension finie : exercices pratiques [link](http://www.bibmath.net/ressources/index.php?action=affiche&quoi=bde/algebrelineaire/dimfinieprat&type=fexo),
 - Dimension finie : exercices théoriques [link](http://www.bibmath.net/ressources/index.php?action=affiche&quoi=bde/algebrelineaire/dimfinietheo&type=fexo),
 - Espaces vectoriels : combinaisons linéaires, familles libres, génératrices [link](http://www.bibmath.net/ressources/index.php?action=affiche&quoi=bde/algebrelineaire/evfamilleslibres&type=fexo)